 Both TDOE and TDH have leveraged CDC funding to support school districts in addressing health and safety resulting from the pandemic.
-Through supplemental funds provided through the Improving Student Health and Academic Achievement through Nutrition, Physical Activity, and the Management of Chronic Conditions in Schools (1801 funds), TDOE has invested in regionally-based Health & Well-being Consultants to support districts in strategizing how to incorporate CDC guidance into local context to the extent practicable.
+Through supplemental funds provided through the Improving Student Health and Academic Achievement through Nutrition, Physical Activity, and the Management of Chronic Conditions in Schools (1801 funds), TDOE has invested in regional-based, Health & Well-being Consultants to support districts in strategizing how to incorporate CDC guidance into local context to the extent practicable.
 These positions were onboarded in early 2021 and will continue through the next academic year.
 TDH and TDOE have also submitted an application for the Epidemiology and Laboratory Capacity (ELC) grant funds to support district testing strategies.
 This grant is currently being processed by both state agencies and will augment testing in communities across our state.
 Based on intent to apply information, over half of the districts in the state are seeking to leverage funds with additional intents being submitted by non-public schools.
-District applications for the grant opportunity were due June 4th.
+As these plans are still under development and review, these local programs have not yet fully launched.